MythicDrops/MythicDrops/docs/config/socketing.yml.md

----
-id: socketing_yml
-title: socketing.yml
+# socketing.yml
----

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-import useBaseUrl from "@docusaurus/useBaseUrl";

-## Configuration

 MythicDrops has a lot of configuration options.
 Below is the contents of the socketing.yml with inline explanations of what each configuration option does.

 ```yaml
 version: 5.6.0